Telling Stories - Sequencing Your Ideas

 Eventually, we became tired and returned home.

+Lastly, we felt we had had enough and went home.
 When you tell stories you will also need to give reasons for actions.
 Here is some help with linking your ideas, and providing reasons for your actions.